- 08 Oct 2025

 text/xml

-.If authentication is successful, a document like the following will be returned:
+.If authentication is successful, a document like the following is returned:

 If the username or password is incorrect, or if there is another authentication error, it will return a response as follows: